 Sloggies - Baby Slogs.
 Younger, smaller and not as fast as a full grown Slog.
 However, they are just as lethal when taking a nasty chunk out of Abe.

 Slurgs - Pathetic, useless slug-like creatures.
 Alone, they are not a threat to Abe, but when stepped on they make a high pitched screech alerting anything in the area, normally Fleeches.

 Paramites are fast, efficient, carnivorous hunters.
 However, Paramites are also ruthlessly intelligent, and will not display aggression when encountered alone unless Abe backs them into a corner.
 In groups of two or more, however, Paramites become ferocious and organised hunters.

 Scrabs are highly territorial and hardy predators that originated in the deserts of Mudos.
 Scrabs have beaks powerful enough to snap bone.
 Even when encountered alone, a Scrab will make short work of Abe's fragile body.
 Due to their profound territorial instinct, two Scrabs will always fight each other before the surviving predator turns its focus to Abe.

-First used as self-promoting vending machines they now act as security guards in the Feeco Depot after it was discovered they had the habit of electrocuting their customers.
+First used as self-promoting vending machines until they severely malfunctioned, they now act as security guards in the Feeco Depot after it was discovered they had the habit of electrocuting their customers.